apperside/babel-plugin-locate-source/README.md

 #### How to Use

-1. Enable the clickable feature in your Babel config
+1. Enable the devTools feature in your Babel config
 2. Include the necessary CSS and JS files
 3. Hover over any component to see its information tooltip
 4. Click on the tooltip to open the source file in your preferred editor
 5. Use the settings gear (⚙️) in the bottom-right corner to configure your editor preference
 6. Use the target icon (🎯) to enter "picker mode" for clicking any element to open its source

-For more detailed information about the clickable feature, see [CLICKABLE.md](CLICKABLE.md).
+For more detailed information about the devTools feature, see [CLICKABLE.md](CLICKABLE.md).

 ## ✨ Features